Hickson Inc.

-In the 1910s the firm dressed the actresses of the silent movies and in 1926 it opened a purpose-built store in a corner position on Fifth Avenue.
+In the 1910s, the firm dressed actresses in silent movies, and 1926, it opened a purpose-built store in a corner position on Fifth Avenue.
 It worked with Madeleine Vionnet and Georges Matchabelli.
 Charvet & Fils took space in their store.
 However, in 1931, at the start of the Great Depression, they filed for bankruptcy.
-A number of Hickson creations are in the collection of the Metropolitan Museum of Art.
+Several Hickson creations are in the collection of the Metropolitan Museum of Art.